 Samsung has something they think you should see: an "Ultra High Definition" curved television.
-And their new commercial has a boat-load of celebrities selling the pitch.
+And their new commercial ("The Curve Changes Everything") has a boat-load of celebrities selling the pitch.

 Maybe Samsung thinks most of us haven't seen all those movies — some of them are more than 10 years old! — but I don't think that those clips mean what Samsung thinks they mean.
 Here, I'll explain the clips in the order they appear:

 - Clueless: The two characters are excited to see their scheme to romantically couple their teachers working, a scheme intended to improve their grades.
 Samsung, it's probably a bad idea to remind viewers that you are trying to manipulate us right out of the gate.

 - Jurassic Park: Sam Neil is taking off his glasses because he cannot believe what he is seeing.
 What he is seeing is a dinosaur.
 Is this new television is just more of the same old thing?

 - The Island: The scientist is discussing a clone's ability to grow.
 This would be a good message if that was what the scientists wanted.
 Samsung is saying, "This TV is not going to do what you want it to do!"
 (Disclaimer: this is the only clip I didn't recognize on sight.
 As a rule, I try to avoid Michael Bay movies.)

 - The Fly: The movie opens with these lines, and Jeff Goldblum goes on to use cutting-edge technology to turn himself into a monster.
 Samsung is saying, "This TV is really not going to do what you want it to do!"
 (See?
 I didn't need to waste my time with The Island!)

 - Trouble with the Curve: The movie's title alone should be a reason to avoid this clip, but Amy Adams' dialogue is calling out someone who literally has trouble with a curve.